thinkpixellab/flatland/README.md

 ## Installation
 Flatland is a Sublime package.
-There are two ways to install it.
+There are several ways to install it.

-### Package Control
+### Sublime Package Control
-You can install it using the excellent [Package Control][] package manager for Sublime Text 2 following these easy steps:
+You can install it using the excellent [Package Control][] package manager for Sublime Text 2:

-1. Add the https://github.com/thinkpixellab/flatland/ repository to your list of installed packages using `Package Control: Add Repository` from the Command Palette
+1. Open "Package Control: Install Package" from the Sublime quick menu (Command-Shift-P).
-2. Install the `Theme - Flatland` package using the `Package Control: Install Package` command.
+2. Select the 'Theme - Flatland' option to install Flatland.

 [Package Control]: http://wbond.net/sublime_packages/package_control